PejuAdigun/-Adepeju-Adigun-Data-Analyst-Portfolio/README.md

 Data Cleaning & Manipulation | Visualization | Stakeholder Communication | Customer Segmentation | Storytelling with Data | Analytical Thinking

 ---
+Each project folder includes:

+A README file detailing the objectives, dataset overview, tools used, and key insights

 ## 📂 Projects by Tool